A look at The Promise: An NFH Novel

 “You don’t belong in detention,” Reed said with an understanding smile as he held the note out to the little con artist.

-“Bless you, Principal Lawson,” Jen said with a watery smile and a sniffle as she climbed off the couch and took the note.
+“Bless you, Principal Bradford,” Jen said with a watery smile and a sniffle as she climbed off the couch and took the note.
 “Bless you.”

 “I can only hope that this will help ease the pain,” Reed said as he put his laptop in his bag and stood up, more than ready to call it a day.